integrated-ethics/web/content/labs/virtue-ethics.md

 (character traits) would be most likely to influence them to act that way.

+## Scenarios

+### Scenario 1: Difficult assignment

--   A professor has made a new assignment that is more difficult for
-    > students than she expected.
-She finds out by overhearing them
-    > before class how much time they spent on it and how frustrated
+A professor has made a new assignment that is more difficult for students than she expected.
+She finds out by overhearing them before class how much time they spent on it and how frustrated they were.
-    > they were.
 If she is a virtuous person, how should she respond?
-    > What action should she take?
+What action should she take?

-> What virtues will guide her as she assesses and responds to this
+What virtues will guide her as she assesses and responds to this situation?

-> situation?
->
-> Virtues =
+### Scenario 2: Assignment deadline approaching

-1. A student has a good friend who comes to him 1 hour before a program
-    > is due asking for help.
-The student finds out that the friend has
-    > not actually started the program yet.
-The professor has made it
-    > clear that programs are to be a student’s own work.
-What does the
-    > virtuous student do?
+A student has a good friend who comes to him 1 hour before an assignment is due asking for help.
+The student finds out that the friend has not actually started the program yet.
+The professor has made it clear that submitted assignments are to be a student’s own work.
+What does the virtuous student do?

-> What virtues will guide him as he assesses and responds to this
+What virtues will guide him as he assesses and responds to this situation?

-> situation?
->
-> Virtues =
+### Scenario 3: Office hours

-1. A Lab assistant is just about to finish his office hour.
-His
-    > professor has told him that she can’t pay him for more than that
-    > one hour.
-The lab assistant also has some assignments to finish up
-    > for his own work.
-A student shows up with a syntax error that she
-    > just can’t fix.
+A lab assistant is just about to finish his office hour.
+His professor has told him that she can’t pay him for more than that one hour.
+The lab assistant also has some assignments to finish up for his own work.
+A student shows up with a syntax error that she just can’t fix.
 What does the virtuous TA do?

-> What virtues will guide him as he assesses and responds to this
+What virtues will guide him as he assesses and responds to this situation?

-> situation?
->
-> Virtues =
+### Scenario 4: Too much homework

-1. A professor has assigned way too much homework for several weeks in
+A professor has assigned way too much homework for several weeks in a row.
-    > a row.
 All of the students are complaining to each other about it.
-    > What, if any, action should a virtuous student who is aware of
-    > this situation take?
+What, if any, action should a virtuous student who is aware of this situation take?

-> What virtues will guide her as she assesses and responds to this
+What virtues will guide her as she assesses and responds to this situation?
-> situation?
->
-> Virtues =